RoboSense-LiDAR/rs_driver/doc/howto/how_to_online_use_driver.md

 #### 2.2 Define a point cloud callback function

 Define the point cloud callback function.
 The template argument PointXYZI is the point type we defined in 2.1.
 When point cloud message is ready, this function will be called by driver. **Note!
-Please dont add any time-consuming operations in this function!** User can make a copy of the message and process it in another thread.
+Please don't add any time-consuming operations in this function!** User can make a copy of the message and process it in another thread.
 Or user can add some quick operations such like ros publish in the callback function.

 ```c++
 void pointCloudCallback(const PointCloudMsg<PointXYZI> &msg)